aau-claaudia/hpc/docs/ucloud/Use cases/Voice-modification-schizophrenia.md

-# Use case: How UCloud supports research in voice modification for virtual reality therapy for people with schizophrenia
+# How UCloud supports research in voice modification for virtual reality therapy for people with schizophrenia

 *How does research create impact in the real world?* *In this use case, we explore how research into voice-modification algorithms can make a positive difference for people with schizophrenia — and how the High Performance Computing platform UCloud helps support this research.*